ragsns/javaone-cloudfoundry-hol/ex7/README.md

-#Cloud Foundry on OpenStack Hands-On Labs
+#Cloud Foundry Hands-On Labs

 ##Exercise 7: Drain Logs

 Applications log to stdout in syslog format that can be redirected to a log provider.
-We will look at [papertrail] (https://papertrailapp.com/) for this.
+We will look at [papertrail] (https://papertrailapp.com/) for this but the instructions work for most syslog providers.

-We will follow the instructions at [http://docs.cloudfoundry.org/devguide/services/log-management-thirdparty-svc.html#papertrail] (http://docs.cloudfoundry.org/devguide/services/log-management-thirdparty-svc.html#papertrail) as below substituting the appropriate value of the URL and the port.
+We will follow the instructions at [http://docs.cloudfoundry.org/devguide/services/log-management-thirdparty-svc.html#papertrail] (http://docs.cloudfoundry.org/devguide/services/log-management-thirdparty-svc.html#papertrail) as below substituting the appropriate value of the URL and the PORT-NUMBER.

 ```
-cf cups my-logs -l syslog://logs2.papertrailapp.com:33866
+cf cups my-logs -l syslog://logs2.papertrailapp.com:PORT-NUMBER
 ```

 Bind the service to the app with the following command.